 |Developer Community||Developer community helps a lot whenever you get stuck with some problem.
 Kotlin has a growing community but does not have a larger community than Java.||Java has a very large developer community across the world.|

 Both the languages are good to go but if you want a programming language specifically for the Android App development, I suggest Kotlin.
-But what if in upcoming years some other Operating Systems take place of Android that would be horrible, so my suggestion is that first learn Java and then move to Kotlin that add two programming languages on your skills and you can easily shift from Java to Kotlin.
+But what if in upcoming years some other Operating Systems take place of Android that would be horrible, so my suggestion is that first learn Java and then move to Kotlin that add two programming languages to your skills and you can easily shift from Java to Kotlin.
 Apart from Android Application, there is a vast scope of Java, so do not underestimate Java and try to learn it too.

 You may also Interested In: